• Skip to primary navigation

 Pay extra attention to the treats you give your dog to prevent weight gain and overeating.
 Avoid giving your dog table scraps, and especially avoid cooked bones.

-Do your research beforehand and see which human foods are safe for consumption and which are not.
+Do your research beforehand to see which human foods are safe for consumption.
 Consult your vet for any questions or concerns about your dog’s diet, age, or weight.

 Living conditions

 Finnish Lapphunds are flexible.
-Even though bred to be reindeer herders, these dogs can live in homes or apartments with restricted space.
+Bred to be reindeer herders, the dogs can live in homes or apartments with restricted space.

 If you move often, you will be happy to know that your Lapphund can adapt to various circumstances and environments.